matschik/component-party.dev/README.md

 Many JS developers don't have a good overview of every existing JS framework with their own syntax and features.
 How do we solve this ?
 Developers love having framework overview by examples.
 It's a quick introduction before going deeper.

-## 🚀 Roadmap

-The essentials are done.
-Feel free to open an issue to make a proposal.

 ## 🔥 Progression

 <details>